kdheepak/blog/content/37-advent-of-code-2020.md

 Julia has `mod1` for 1 based mod, which is useful for indexing in these type of situations.
 Julia also has ceiling division (`cld`) and floor division (`fld`) which happen to be handy here.

+Julia has support for broadcasting using the `f.(c)` syntax, which allows for element by element application of the method `f` on every element in the collection `c`, i.e. `f(e) for e in c`.
+This tends to be very handy in Advent of Code.

+Additionally, you can use `Ref(data)` to tell Julia that it is a singleton that shouldn't be broadcast over.
+Alternatively, you can use `(data,)` to get the same behavior.

 ## [Day 4: Passport Processing](https://adventofcode.com/2020/day/4)

 Learning how to use regex in your programming language of choice that make solutions concise and terse.